jingwenli0312/Feature-Embedding-Refiner/FER-AM/README.md

 ```

 ## Acknowledgements
-Thanks to [wouterkool/attention-learn-to-route](https://github.com/wouterkool/attention-learn-to-route) for getting me started with the code for the attention model (AM).
+Thanks to [wouterkool/attention-learn-to-route](https://github.com/wouterkool/attention-learn-to-route) for getting me started with the code for the Attention Model (AM).